 - If the transaction initiated meets the issuing bank/customer’s bank policies.

-Once the checks are validated, the payment is authorized and the money is debited from user’s account.
+Once the checks are validated, the payment is authorized and the money is debited from the user’s account.
+The transaction is now complete and the purchase will show up on the customer’s credit card statement.
 The merchant is notified about a successful payment and the sale is considered valid.
 However, the money is paid out according to the settlement cycle.